X-LANCE/LinguaFranca/README.md

 ## 🌐 Overview

-This project explores the emergence of **language-independent semantic spaces**—a “**Lingua Franca**”—within Multilingual Large Language Models (MLLMs).
+This project explores the emergence of **language-agnostic semantic spaces**—a “**Lingua Franca**”—within Multilingual Large Language Models (MLLMs).
 We:
-- Identify **key linguistic regions** that dominate representations of each language.
+- Identify **key linguistic regions** which are neurons crucial for the capacity of each language.
 - Track the **evolution of language-specific and semantic activations** across layers.
 - Introduce two core metrics:
   - **LRDS** (Linguistic Region Development Score)